contember/docs/docs/reference/engine/content/transfer.md

 ## Data export
 The `data:export` allows you to export data from a Contember project to a file.
 This can be useful for creating backups of your data or for transferring data between projects.

-To use the data:export command, open a terminal window and navigate to the root directory of your Contember project.
+To use the `data:export` command, open a terminal window and navigate to the root directory of your Contember project.
 Then, enter the following command:

 ```
-npm run -- contember data:export [source-project]
+npm run contember data:export [source-project]
 ```
 The source project argument is optional.
 If you leave it blank, the command will export data from the local project.
 If you want to export data from a remote project, you can specify the project using a DSN format like `contember://project:token@apiurl`.

 For example:
 ```
-npm run -- contember data:export contember://my-blog:0000abcd@api-my-blog.eu.contember.cloud
+npm run contember data:export contember://my-blog:0000abcd@api-my-blog.eu.contember.cloud
 ```

 You can also use the following options with the data:export command: